Competing Vortex Topologies in Iron-based Superconductors

+Meanwhile, $h_\text{SB}(k_z', \phi)$ describes the geometry-induced $C_4$ breaking terms and its effects on the vortex-state topology is two-fold.
+First, it generates a topological gap for the nodal vortex bands, with $h_\text{nodal}\rightarrow h_{\text{nodal}}+m_2'\phi^2k_z' \tau_x$.
+The linear-$k_z$ dependence here is required by the particle-hole symmetry $\Xi = \tau_x \mathcal{K}$, with $\mathcal{K}$ the complex conjugation.
+Second, the Kitaev and nodal vortex degrees of freedom get hybridized via a coupling matrix that is linearly proportional to $\phi$ (see the SM~\cite{supplementary} for details).
+Therefore, it is exactly the above two contributions of $h_\text{SB}(k_z', \phi)$ that lead to the ``hybrid $\rightarrow$ trivial" scenario described in Fig.~\ref{fig4}~(a).

+Fig.~\ref{fig4}~(b) is a numerical map of VTPD as a function of $\mu$ and $\phi$ based on a lattice-regularized tight-binding model of Eq.~\ref{eq:BdG Ham}, by calculating the logarithmic value of the vortex band gap at $k_z'=\pi$.
+In the $\phi=0$ limit, the $\mu$-$\phi$ VTPD reproduces the $C_4$-symmetric phase diagram in Fig.~\ref{fig3} (c), up to some quantitative differences from the lattice regularization procedure.
+The topological vortex phase boundaries (red lines) manifest a $\phi$-dependence due to the vortex band renormalization, agreeing with our perturbation theory.
+Interestingly, we also find that the Kitaev vortex phase will terminate at $\phi\sim \pi/6$, which can be feasily checked in experiments by mapping out the local density of states near the vortex core.

-{\it Discussions on tFeSCs Candidates} - We now exploit our theory to discuss the origin of Majorana signals in existing tFeSCs candidates.
-We first note that FeTe$_{x}$Se$_{1-x}$, a paradigmatic tFeSC candidate, features a strong spin-orbital coupling effect with $\delta_{so}\sim35$ meV.
+{\it Discussions on tFeSCs Candidates} - We first note that FeTe$_{x}$Se$_{1-x}$, a paradigmatic tFeSC candidate, features a strong spin-orbital coupling effect with $\delta_{so}\sim35$ meV.
 We believe that such $\delta_{so}$ is large enough for FeTe$_x$Se$_{1-x}$ to approach the ``TI limit", as justified by earlier first-principles-based calculations~\cite{xu_prl_2016}.
-Thus, FeTe$_{x}$Se$_{1-x}$ should manifest as a standard Fu-Kane superconductor with vMBS signals, agreeing with the experimental observations~\cite{wang_science_2018,machida_nm_2019}.
+Thus, FeTe$_{x}$Se$_{1-x}$ should manifest as a standard Fu-Kane superconductor with vMBS signals, agreeing with the experimental observations~\cite{wang_science_2018,zhang_science_2018}.

+LiFeAs, however, features a small $\delta_{so}\sim$10.7 meV~\cite{zhang_np_2019}, three times smaller than that of FeTe$_x$Se$_{1-x}$.
+Based on the $\mu$-$\delta_{so}$ VTPD in Fig.~\ref{fig1}, we expect LiFeAs to carry the hybrid vortex topology for hosting both small $\delta_{so}$ and $\mu$.
+As we discussed earlier, a $C_4$-breaking perturbation such as the ${\bf B}$ field tilting in Fig.~\ref{fig4} can break the hybrid vortex down to a trivial one with no MZM signal, which is likely the reason behind the disappearance of vortex Majorana signals in LiFeAs~\cite{kong_nc_2021}.
+In particular, even when the ${\bf B}$ field is carefully aligned with the crystalline rotation axis, the tilting angle $\phi$ of the vortex line can still be greatly enhanced, when a near-surface impurity locally distorts the vortex-line geometry.
+Notably, these atomic impurities could be completely invisible to surface-sensitive probes, such as scanning tunneling microscopy (STM).
+In the SM~\cite{supplementary}, we numerically simulate such impurity-induced vortex-line bending effect and have confirmed its crucial role of trivializing vortex topology.